CBOYSTV: Legal issues

 The CBoys ran into legal trouble in 2019 when they jumped a jet ski from one body of water to another, and again when they were drifting and racing on a lake near Cormorant.
 The lake incident resulted from a DNR officer seeing a post on the CBoys Instagram account showing the activity.
 The officer issued a reckless driving ticket.
 The Minnesota DNR issued two citations, the equivalent of traffic tickets, to Micah Sandman.

+Content and notable accidents

+Due to the high-risk nature of their extreme motorsports videos and stunts, members of the channel and recurring guests have suffered severe injuries requiring emergency medical treatment during filming: